An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: The Laplace-Beltrami problem

 \end{enumerate}

 \end{definition}

 It should be noted that the above definitions are almost exactly those that are used when $\Gamma$ is smooth.
 The only difference is that the $\bs x_i$'s are assumed to be Lipschitz instead of smooth, and we have restricted~$s$ to~$[-1,1]$.
 These spaces thus coincide with the usual Sobolev spaces whenever~$\Gamma$ happens to be smooth.
-We also note that for general Lipschitz surfaces, these Sobolev spaces only make sense for~$|s|\leq 1$; a local Lipschitz parameterization will only have fractional derivatives of order~$s$ for~$s\leq 1$.
+We also note that for general Lipschitz surfaces, these Sobolev spaces only exist for~$|s|\leq 1$; a local Lipschitz parameterization will only have fractional derivatives of order~$s$ for~$s\leq 1$.
 Lastly, we make the usual identification~$H^{0}(\Gamma)=L^2(\Gamma)$ since~$\|\cdot \|_{H^{0}(\Gamma)}$ is equivalent to~$\|\cdot\|_{L^2(\Gamma)}$ \cite{Gesztesy2011}.

-With the above function spaces defined, we may now move onto defining the associated surface differential operators in the usual ways. \begin{definition} Let $\bs x(\theta,\phi)$ be a local Lipschitz parameterization of $\Gamma$ with an associated metric $g$.
+With the above function spaces defined, we may now move onto defining the associated surface differential operators in the usual ways. \begin{definition} Let $\{\bs x_j\}_{j=1}^N$, and $\{\chi_j\}_{j=1}^N$ be as in Definition~\ref{def:sobelev_lip} and let $g_j$ be the metric associated with $\bx_j$.
 Interpreting all partial derivatives in the distributional sense~\cite{folland1996}, we make the following definitions: \begin{enumerate} \item For~$0\leq s\leq 1$, the surface gradient $\gradg$ of a function $f\in \Hs$ is given by the formula